MarkLaVenia/rockr/README.md

 #### Bar Chart 2. *Best album cumulative votes aggregated by band*

-This plot uses a rolling sum of the `album_votes` variable as the plotted metric, based on the *final* polls.
+This plot uses a rolling sum of the `album_votes` variable as the plotted metric, based on results according to the *final* polls.

   - This and the following plot that uses vote sums as the plotted metric has the annoying quirk of occasionally having ties where bars